 1. Sub-base excavations

 All external hard landscaped surfaces including gravel surfaces for pedestrian or vehicle use require a solid foundation.
 This foundation for the surfacing layer is called the sub-base.
 This is one of the most important aspects of any installation and is often referred to as the groundworks stage of the project.
-The first stage is to excavate the ground to the required depth to install the correct depth and type of sub-base material and the depth of the Nidagravel® gravel stabilisation system.
-All levels are set at this point and changes to finished surface levels can also be adjusted at this stage to ensure the finished surface levels are correct.
-Reducing the finished level will usually result in deeper excavations to take this change into account, similarly raising levels may require extra sub-base material to be imported into site to make up the ground to the required level.
+The first stage is to excavate the ground to the required depth to install the correct depth and type of sub-base material and the thickness of the Nidagravel gravel stabilisation system.
+All site levels are set at this point and changes to finished surface levels can also be adjusted at this stage to ensure the finished surface levels are correct.
+Reducing the finished levels from the existing ground levels will usually result in deeper excavations to take this change into account, similarly raising levels may require extra sub-base material to be imported into the site to make up the ground to the required level.
 Once the excavations have been made the sub-grade should be inspected to ensure that is suitable for the intended use and loading.
 It is good practice to ensure the sub-grade is firm, level and dug to the correct depth across the full area.
 This ensures that no sections of the sub-base will have a thinner layer of sub-base material.

 2. Installation of the sub-base

-Nidagravel® 140 for Heavy Traffic and Commercial Applications.
-300mm - 400mm sub-base depth
+Nidagravel 140 for Heavy Traffic and Commercial Applications.
+250mm - 400mm sub-base depth

-It is considered good practise to install deeper sub-bases in layers to achieve maximum compaction of the sub-base material.
-For example a standard residential driveway may have a 150mm deep sub-base, that is laid down in 2 x 75mm layers.
+It is considered good practice to install deeper sub-bases in layers to achieve maximum compaction of the sub-base material.
+For example, a standard residential driveway may have a 150mm deep sub-base, that is laid down in 2 x 75mm layers.
 The first layer is installed and compacted and then the second layer is installed and compacted.

 3. Installation of the bedding layer

-NOTE: No sub-base required / Working off an existing monolithic slab or base
+NOTE: No sub-base required / Working off an existing concrete slab or tarmac base

-Nidagravel® sheets can be used successfully on top of an existing base, such as concrete or tarmac to create a new gravel surface.
-This can greatly reduce installation costs, but there are some important points to observe.
-When installing Nidagravel® on top of an existing surface the following points must be taken into account:
+Nidagravel gravel reinforcement grids can be used successfully on top of an existing base, such as a concrete or tarmac driveway to create a new stable gravel surface.
+In fact, placing gravel within Nidgavel grids is the only way that gravel can be effectively laid over a hard surface.
+This can greatly reduce installation costs and offers a cost-effective driveway refurbishment solution.
+When installing Nidagravel grids on top of an existing concrete or tarmac surface the following points must be taken into account: